 Making Into Ribbon

-The lyocell fabric we use for the ribbon is machine cut into 2" strips and sewn together at the seams to create continuous length.
-We hand cut them into 3 yard pieces, iron, and roll the ribbon onto a spool made from recycled paper.
+The lyocell fabric we use for the ribbon is bias cut into 2" strips and sewn together at the seams to create continuous length.
+We hand cut them into 5 yard pieces, iron, and roll the ribbon onto a wooden spool.

 We offer our ribbon in 9 colors.

-Click here to shop our sustainable vegan silk ribbon.
+Click here to shop our sustainable and cruelty-free ribbon.